To expand and collapse the navigation please click on the headings

 These include the following villages and hamlets:

-Aqualate, Chetwynd, Church Aston, Edgmond, Ellerton, Forton, Hinstock, Howle, Lilleshall, Longford, Lynn, Longford, Knighton, Meretown, Moreton, Outwoods, Pickstock, Sambrook, Shebdon, Sheriffhales, Sutton, Tibberton and Woodcote.
+Aqualate, Chetwynd, Church Aston, Edgmond, Ellerton, Forton, Hinstock, Howle, Lilleshall, Longford, Lynn, Knighton, Meretown, Moreton, Outwoods, Pickstock, Sambrook, Shebdon, Sheriffhales, Sutton, Tibberton and Woodcote.

 If you live in a village or hamlet within five miles of Newport, please contact us if you have any local photographs that we could borrow to scan in and use.